takahirom/dialog-code/README.md

 ```

 **Features**:
-- Displays countdown message: "Auto-rejecting in N seconds... (press any key to intervene)"
 - If user presses any choice key (1, 2, 3) or Enter during wait period, cancels auto-reject
 - If no user input is detected, automatically rejects after specified time
 - Provides safety window for user intervention while ensuring eventual rejection